AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-address-renderer.md

 This topic describes how to implement a custom shipping address renderer.

-Out of the box, Magento [checkout](https://glossary.magento.com/checkout) consists of two steps:
+Out of the box, [checkout](https://glossary.magento.com/checkout) consists of two steps:

 -  Shipping Information
 -  Review and Payment Information

-On the Shipping Information checkout step Magento renders all addresses previously saved by a shopper.
+On the Shipping Information checkout step, the application renders all addresses previously saved by a shopper.
 The shopper can then select the one to be used for shipping by clicking it.
-The default address renderers cover the majority of use cases, but Magento provides way to register custom address renderer for a new address type.
+The default address renderers cover the majority of use cases, but the application provides a way to register custom address renderer for a new address type.

 To implement shipping address rendering in checkout, you need to take the following steps: